 The Ventura County Office of Education (VCOE) operates schools and programs in support of 20 local school districts.
 These programs serve students at Gateway Community School and Providence Court School, which have fully accredited high school diploma track programs.
-This Local Control Accountability Plan will serve to detail how VCOE is working to improve outcomes for all students, including how services will be increased or improved for students in Foster Care, socio-economically disadvantaged students, and English Learner students.
+This Local Control and Accountability Plan will serve to detail how VCOE is working to improve outcomes for all students, including how services will be increased or improved for students in Foster Care, socio-economically disadvantaged students, and English Learner students.

 Gateway Community School team members provide all students with a safe, challenging, and supportive learning environment.
-Each year, our staff and array of countywide partners work to support the students on their path to earn their high school diploma or equivalency, and as they explore post secondary options.
-Creating a culture of college and career readiness remains a priority, while providing opportunities for students to learn about the various options available to them after high school.
+Each year, our staff and an array of countywide partners work to support the students on their path to earn their high school diploma or equivalency, and as they explore post secondary options.
+Creating a culture of college and career readiness remains a priority, along with providing opportunities for students to learn about the various options available to them after high school.
 We know that each day represents an opportunity for our students to learn and define themselves as Respectful, Positive, Productive, and Proud.

-Gateway Community School serves expelled and referred students in grades 6-12 with the average length of attendance being one school year.
-The average enrollment for the 2021-22 school year was 82 students of which 90.4% were Hispanic, 2.4% African American, and 7.7% White.
-Students with Disabilities make up about 25% of the students, 77% are socio-economically disadvantaged, 1% are youth in Foster Care, and 25% are English Learners.
+Gateway Community School serves expelled and referred students in grades 6-12, with the average length of attendance being one school year.
+Based on the data captured on the 2022-2023 Census Day in October, student enrollment totaled 62 of which 87.1% were Hispanic/Latino,11.3% White, and 1.6% African American.
+Students with Disabilities made up 37.1% of the students,100% were socio-economically disadvantaged, 8% were youth experiencing homelessness, and 32.3% were English Learners.
+Students enrolled in grades 9th - 12th comprised 79% of the student population (the majority).
+While the enrollment numbers remained about the same from the previous school year, there was a significant increase in the percentage of students with disabilities, students experiencing homelessness, and socio-economically disadvantaged students.

-Students enrolled at Gateway deal with challenges such as credit deficiency, chronic truancy, severe behavioral issues, substance abuse, mental health issues, gang involvement, and academic skills gaps.
+Students enrolled at Gateway deal with challenges such as credit deficiency, chronic truancy, severe behavioral issues, substance abuse, mental health issues, gang involvement, and gaps in their education.
 Students at Gateway have access to the core curriculum, A-G courses, specialized academic instruction, CTE courses, enrichment, and English Language Development.
 In addition, Gateway provides a drug and alcohol prevention program, social-emotional and behavioral support services, and individualized rehabilitation plans for all students.
-The Gateway team works in collaboration with VCOE Special Populations and Student Services, Comprehensive Health and Prevention, VC SELPA, as well as a variety of County Services Agencies that provide another layer of student support.
-VCOE believes in supporting and nurturing all aspects of the student in order to prepare them for a successful future.
+The Gateway team works in collaboration with VCOE Special Populations and Student Services, Comprehensive Health and Prevention, VC SELPA, as well as a variety of county services agencies that provide another layer of student support.
+VCOE believes in supporting and nurturing all aspects of each student in order to prepare them for a successful future.